AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 ## Ripple
 ![Ripple](../_static/edit/07_ripple.png)
-- Adjust a source_range without adjusting any other items
+- Adjust a source_range without affecting any other items
 - This effectively shifts all currently adjacent items to stay at the edges
 - No items _before_ the item are moved/affected
 - (Impl detail for otio, this is the same as adjusting the source_range of the item)